ALRW/dayAsADev/courseSections/section3.md

 > Why is it necessary to stop and restart the program?
 It may or may not be obvious - but it's good to ask yourself these questions.

 Did it work?
 It should have.
 But it's not very pretty and HTML pages can get *very long*, so this approach is not going to scale very well.
 Ideally, we want to separate the HTML into its own file so it's easier to maintain.
-Again, this is so fundamental it's already built into Sinatra.
+Again, this is so fundamental that it's already built into Sinatra.

 Create a new folder in your workspace called `views`.
 Create a new file inside the `views` folder called `index.erb` with the following content: